oszust002/bitalinounity3d_c-sdk/README.md

 Graph: which display the Graph of the frames read.
 SuperCopter: a basic application using the luminosity of the room.
 After the calibration, change the luminosity of BITalino's surrounding to avoid missiles.

+* Know issues

+If your Unity project does not recognize System.IO.Ports, go to Project Setting > Player > and change .NET 2.0 Subset by .NET 2.0

 * Others

 Framework: .NET 2.0